 - Understand the meaning of an airplane’s flight envelope and a flight corridor.

 - Know about the various factors that may limit the operational flight envelope of an airplane, including the onset of stall.

-- Have a general understanding of the phenomenon of wave drag and why it can also limit the flight envelope.
+- Understand the phenomenon of wave drag and why it can also limit the flight envelope.

 - Be aware of the ideas of drag reduction from compressibility effects using supercritical wing design and the area rule.

-The size and shape of the flight envelope (or flight corridor) will depend on the type of airplane, i.e., whether it is propeller-driven or jet-powered, has an unpressurized or pressurized fuselage, and/or whether it is designed explicitly for subsonic, transonic, or supersonic flight.
-Naturally, the exact size and shape of the envelope for any given airplane also depends on the properties of the atmosphere, particularly the density and temperature of the air.
-Generally, the lowest attainable airspeed of an airplane (either jet-powered or propeller-driven) is dictated by the onset of wing stall, which determines the left-side boundary of the flight envelope.
-This stalling airspeed will be a function of the airplane’s weight and altitude, as well as the wing flap settings and if the undercarriage is up or down.
+The size and shape of the flight envelope (or flight corridor) will depend on the type of airplane, i.e., whether it is propeller-driven or jet-powered, has an unpressurized or pressurized fuselage, and whether it is designed explicitly for subsonic, transonic, or supersonic flight.
+Naturally, the exact size and shape of the envelope for any given airplane also depends on the atmosphere’s properties, particularly the air’s density and temperature.
+Generally, the lowest possible airspeed of an airplane (either jet-powered or propeller-driven) is dictated by the onset of wing stall, which determines the left-side boundary of the flight envelope.
+This stalling airspeed will be a function of the airplane’s weight and altitude, as well as the wing flap settings and whether the undercarriage is up or down.